rgambord/c99-doc/doc/sections/12/index.rst

 .. _9899_Ep2:

+.. container:: snum

+   :ref:`2 <9899_Ep2>`

-:ref:`2 <9899_Ep2>` The contents of the header :ref:`\<float.h> <9899_7.7>` are given below.
-All integer values, except FLT_ROUNDS, shall be constant expressions suitable for use in #if preprocessing directives; all floating values shall be constant expressions.
+The contents of the header :ref:`\<float.h> <9899_7.7>` are given below.
+All integer values, except FLT_ROUNDS, shall be constant expressions suitable for use in `#if` preprocessing directives; all floating values shall be constant expressions.
 The components are described further in :ref:`5.2.4.2.2 <9899_5.2.4.2.2>`.

 .. _9899_Ep3:

+.. container:: snum

+   :ref:`3 <9899_Ep3>`

-:ref:`3 <9899_Ep3>` The values given in the following list shall be replaced by implementation-defined expressions:
+The values given in the following list shall be replaced by implementation-defined expressions:

 ::